thoughtspot/thoughtspot.github.io/_end-user/search/about-charts.md

 -   **[Radar charts]({{ site.baseurl }}/end-user/search/about-radar-charts.html)**
 Radar charts display multivariate data on a two-dimensional chart of three or more quantitative variables that plot on axes (spokes) that originate at the same point.
 -   **[Candlestick charts]({{ site.baseurl }}/end-user/search/candlestick-charts.html)**
 Candlestick charts efficiently collapse financial information, such as price movements on a single day, into a unified representation.
-A single 'candlestick' shows the _open_, _high_, _low_, and _close_ prices.
+A single 'candlestick' shows the _open_, _high_, _low_, and _close_ prices for the same day.

 ## Charts with multiple measures on the y-axis